jake-tattersall/raspi_blackjack/README.md

 Obviously, not for real money.
 Meant to be played offline.

-It displays information on an LCD and used a button and potentiometer.

-for the decision making process.
+It displays information on an LCD and uses a button and potentiometer for the decision making process.

 Supports hit, stand, double down, and splitting.